lambrospetrou/lambrospetrou.github.io/src/_posts/2021-03-07-a-journey-through-email-providers.md

 - £4.60 (~$6.50) per month
 - Integration with all the Google services with some business oriented features (e.g. for Google Meet)

 One thing that holds me back is that some of the business versions of the services lack certain features that are available in the corresponding consumer versions.
 Since I am mostly interested in Gmail, it's not an actual issue to be honest, especially when compared with other email providers.
 But if I would be paying that monthly amount then I would like to use all the features I get with that.
-At times I would probably get into conflict, between my personal Google account and the business one, having to choose which one to use since I am a heavy Google user (I pay for extra Google storage as well).
+At times I would probably get into conflict, between my personal Google account and the business one, having to choose which one to use since I am a heavy Google services user.

 Google Workspace (G-Suite) is my top choice so far for a dedicated email provider, and I am sure I will find a way to juggle my data between my personal and the business account.